George Magoha: Death

 Magoha died following a suspected cardiac arrest at the Nairobi Hospital, on 24 January 2023, aged 70.
 He had collapsed at home before being rushed to the hospital where he later succumbed after efforts to resuscitate him were futile.

-Magoha was known as a tough-talking and no-nonsense during his tenure at the Ministry of Education, where he served at the helm as a Cabinet Secretary.
+Magoha was known to be tough-talking and no-nonsense during his tenure at the Ministry of Education, where he served at the helm as a Cabinet Secretary.

 Achievements

 Magoha was the author of a book, Tower of Transformational Leadership, published by Kenway Publications in 2017.
 It is an autobiographical account of his experience as a leader in various roles in medicine, surgery, academia and the community.
 As of May 2017, he was the chairman of the Kenya Medical Practitioners and Dentists Board.

-Magoha is also celebrated for playing a key role in transforming the education sector both as a lecturer at the University of Nairobi and during his tenure at the Minister of Education.
+Magoha is also celebrated for playing a key role in transforming the education sector both as a lecturer at the University of Nairobi and during his tenure at the Ministry of Education.

 In his 12 year tenure at the University of the Nairobi, he served as the Chairman of the Academic Department of Surgery, Dean of the School of Medicine and Principal of the College of Health Sciences.